How do you use the word ogni in Italian? What does it mean? How do you pronounce it?

 Each one does what s/he wishes.

 You can’t really say ogni aveva una spada.
-Remember that ogni is an adjective, so it can’t stand on its own!
+Remember that ogni is an adjective, so it can’t stand alone!

 You can’t translate each other using ogni in Italian either.
-For this, you either use a reflexive pronoun or l’un l’altro (masculine subjects) or l’un l’altra (feminine subjects).
+To do this, you either use a reflexive pronoun or l’un l’altro (masculine subjects) or l’un l’altra (feminine subjects).

 Non ci siamo mai capiti.

 We never understood each other.

 Gli uomini si fissarono l’un l’altro.

 The men stared at each other.